 - unable to pay its liabilities as they fall due or will be unable to do so in the near future, or

 - has greater liabilities than assets; and

-- the charity is set up as a company limited by guarantee; and
+- the charity is set up as a Charitable Incorporated Organisation (CIO); and

 - it will be able to get out of its current predicament if it had more time to do so, or it would be able to pay more of its debt back by carrying on than it would do if it closed now

 then it is possible to seek to enter into a Company Voluntary Arrangement (CVA).

 It is a legal contract between the Charity, its creditors and a Licensed Insolvency Practitioner.
 It allows the charity to continue and to be fully under the control of the trustees whilst removing the ability for any creditor to take action to damage or close down the charity.

 The contract is called a proposal.
 The proposal sets out the current assets and liabilities of the charity, an explanation of what has led it to this position, details of why the CVA is better than liquidation, and confirmation of the financial proposal being offered.

 Because it is a contract it provides the ability to completely restructure the organisation and can contain any terms you so desire, subject to them not being forbidden by the Insolvency Act.